(and 5 Other Reports for everything else)

 Holiday Report: Not just to give you ideas for your next trip

 Who is going to be away next week?
 Next month?
-Have a holiday report sent to you every Thursday, that shows you who is away over the next 14 days.
-Not only will you know how much resource your various departments have coming up, you will have enough warning to divert other people if you know a team is going to be short handed.
+Have a holiday report sent to you every Thursday, which shows you who is away over the next 14 days.
+Not only will you know how many resources your various departments have coming up, but you will also have enough warning to divert other people if you know a team is going to be short-handed.

-Having Reports emailed to you on a given day of the week (or month) or always sat on your Dashboard are great ways to give you an overview of a department or the business as a whole.
+Having Reports emailed to you on a given day of the week (or month), or always sitting on your Dashboard, is a great way to give you an overview of a department or the business as a whole.
 Once you see the bigger picture, you’ll be able to see areas that need your attention or maybe even intervention.

 At the same time, you’ll be able to see where to praise and encourage your team.